GedeonIsezerano/GedeonIsezerano/README.md

-- 👋 Hi, I’m @Gedeon_Isezerano
+- 👋 Hi, I’m @Gedeon_Isezerano.
+I enjoy everything software.

-- 📫 Contact: gei715@usaskca
+- 📫 Contact: isezeranog@gmail.com

 <!---
 GedeonIsezerano/GedeonIsezerano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.